enormandeau/stacks_workflow/README.md

 MAC.
 It keeps only SNPs where the rare allele has been found in *at least* a certain number of samples.
 For example: `2` means that at least two samples have the rare alleles.
-For RADseq data, the MAS is better than the MAF and MAC, which are boosted by genotyping errors where one heterozygote sample is genotyped as a rare-allele homozygote.
+For RADseq data, the MAS is better than the MAF and MAC, which are artificially boosted by genotyping errors, where one heterozygote sample is genotyped as a rare-allele homozygote.
+Given the nature of RADseq, these errors are quite frequent.

 #### Slow filter

-- More parameters but they are not needed with this new filtering procedure
+- More parameters but they are not needed with this new filtering procedure.
+  They are a relic of an "early era" in the exploration of quality filtering.
 - Slower (5-10X depending on dataset)
-- Keeping only for backward compatibility
+- Keeping only for backward compatibility and to generate graphs

 ```bash
 # Filtering (STACKS1)